nixworks/public/news/2012/11/22/README.md

 ##### European Commission
 ### [The European Commission gives its backing to commodities giant Glencore's $31 billion (GBP19.5 billion) bid to take over mining company Xstrata. ](/news/2012/11/22/the-european-commission-gives-its-backing-to-commodities-giant-glencore-s-31-billion-agbp19-5-billion-bid-to-take-over-mining-company-xst.md)
-_Context: mining company, European Commission, Xstrata, Glencore_
+_Context: Glencore, Xstrata, mining company, European Commission_

 ##### Subway train
 ### [A subway train rear ends another in Busan, South Korea, injuring 40. ](/news/2012/11/22/a-subway-train-rear-ends-another-in-busan-south-korea-injuring-40.md)
-_Context: Busan, subway train, South Korea_
+_Context: South Korea, subway train, Busan_

 ##### Beaumont, Texas
 ### [Up to 120 people are injured and 2 killed near Beaumont, Texas in a 100-vehicle pileup in dense fog that forced the closure of both directions of Interstate 10 in Southeast Texas. ](/news/2012/11/22/up-to-120-people-are-injured-and-2-killed-near-beaumont-texas-in-a-100-vehicle-pileup-in-dense-fog-that-forced-the-closure-of-both-directio.md)
-_Context: Southeast Texas, Interstate 10, Beaumont, Texas_
+_Context: Interstate 10, Beaumont, Texas, Southeast Texas_

 ##### Hostage
 ### [A hostage situation in the northern city of Thessaloniki, Greece, ends peacefully, as policemen arrest a 72-year-old Greek pensioner who was threatening to set a tax office building on fire due to a financial dispute. ](/news/2012/11/22/a-hostage-situation-in-the-northern-city-of-thessaloniki-greece-ends-peacefully-as-policemen-arrest-a-72-year-old-greek-pensioner-who-was.md)